v-bodnar/ocpp-server/README.md

  combination with -nogui
  - -ocppPort,--ocppPort <arg>  port on which OCPP server will accept connections, default:8887, works in combination with -nogui
  - --restPort <arg>  port on which REST server will accept connections, default:9090, works in combination with -nogui
+ - -keystoreUUID,--keystoreUUID <arg>                               run ssl server with keystore for defined keystore uuid
+ - -clientAuthenticationNeeded,--clientAuthenticationNeeded <arg>   should server needed for client certificate
+ - -keystoreCiphers,--keystoreCiphers <arg>                         list of keystore ciphers separated by comma
+ - -createKeystoreCertificate                                       Create new keystore certificate
+ - -deleteKeystoreCertificate <arg>                                 Delete keystore certificate
+ - -showKeystoreConfig                                              Show keystore config file content

 ## Changing server behavior using Groovy
 **$GROOVY_PATH = $LITHOS_HOME/ocpp/groovy/**
 Groovy files will be created under path: **$GROOVY_PATH**